ludde8726/calcora/README.md

 >>> x.args
 ('x',)
 ```

+Note: All op subclasses have a member variable `args` that returns all the arguments the op was created with.

 ### Evaluation
 All ops have a built in eval method that evaluates the op, for Add, as an example, this means simply adding together the evaluated arguments.
 The eval method takes in an unspecified amout of keyword arguments, these are for any variables in the expression.
 Calling eval on an expression with the argument `x = Const(3)` will set the value of every variable with the name `x` in the expression to three and then evaluate.
 Not specifying a value for any variables in the expression will raise an error.